NYUAD-Core-Bioinformatics/MIMI/docs/workflow.rst

 3. **Custom Database**: Create your own list of compounds.

   Useful for:

   - Working with novel compounds
   - Focusing on specific compounds of interest
   - Combining multiple data sources

+  Users can easily prepare a custom database file by creating a TSV file containing molecular formulas for any set of compounds (names are optional).
+Any custom database file must contain a header row with CF and Name columns (names are optional).

-MIMI relies on the unique identifiers in the "ID" column of a database file for its analysis.
+  MIMI relies on the unique identifiers in the "ID" column of an input database file for its analysis.
 If you have a list of compounds without standard identifiers, and you know (or suspect) the chemical formulas for them, you may use the commandline template provided here to automatically generate and add custom IDs to your list.

-Any custom database file must already contain CF and Name columns for your compounds (names are optional).
+  Example:
+    Starting with a TSV file containing CFs and Names:

 .. code-block:: text